St Ibb Ladies Open

-The Telenor Masters was a women's professional golf tournament on the Swedish Golf Tour, played between 2008 and 2010.
-It was held in Kungsbacka near Gothenburg, Sweden.
+The St Ibb Ladies Open was a women's professional golf tournament on the Swedish Golf Tour, played between 2008 and 2014.
+It was held on the island of Ven near Landskrona, Sweden.

-Teenage twins Jacqueline and Caroline Hedwall finished top at the inaugural event in 2008, played at Barsebäck Golf & Country Club, their home club.
+Teenage twins Jacqueline and Caroline Hedwall finished top at the inaugural event in 2008, played in part at Barsebäck Golf & Country Club, their home club.
+The SEK 60,000 first prize check went to third placed Sarah Heath, England, as the Hedwall twins were amateurs.

-The event moved to Kungsbacka in 2009, upon becoming hosted by Kungsbacka native and PGA Tour winner Fredrik Jacobson.